iliaskarim/Fireworks-iOS-ext/README.md

+# TODO

+* Rename pages to file name
+* Set optimize settings to export all pages as PNG

 # Installation

 To install for Adobe Fireworks CS6 on Mac OS X:
 `git clone https://github.com/iliaskarim/fireworks-iOS-ext.git ~/Library/Application\ Support/Adobe/Fireworks\ CS6/Commands/iOS`

 On other platforms or versions of Fireworks, clone or move these scripts into a new directory in Adobe Fireworks' commands directory.
 The name of the commands subdirectory that you create will be the name that appears in Fireworks' commands drop-down menu.

 # Usage